mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 !!! warning "Tests aren't running at all."

     A [test info node](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590388%28jetbrains.mps.lang.test.structure%29%2F5097124989038916362) has to
-    be added to the model of the tests so that the tests can find the path of the project.
+    be added to the model of the tests so that the tests can find the project's path.
 The project path also has to be set in this node.
-Make sure that variables that are used in this path are set in *Preferences* --> *Appearance & Behavior* --> *Path Variables*
-    ([TestInfo | MPS](https://www.jetbrains.com/help/mps/testing-languages.html#testinfo)).
+Ensure you create variables in this path in *Preferences* --> *Appearance & Behavior* --> *Path Variables* ([TestInfo | MPS](https://www.jetbrains.com/help/mps/testing-languages.html#testinfo)).

 !!! warning "Tests have a long warm-up time and run slowly."

     When running the tests from a run configuration, enable `Execute in the same process` in the configuration settings.
-    Check also the box *Allow parallel run* ([Running the tests | MPS](https://www.jetbrains.com/help/mps/testing-languages.html#runningthetests)).
+    Check the box *Allow parallel run* ([Running the tests | MPS](https://www.jetbrains.com/help/mps/testing-languages.html#runningthetests)).

 !!! warning "The tests only work in MPS and not on the command line"